pure-data/deken/developer/README.md

 Example: You build the "my_external" library on OSX-10.5, but (due to OSX-10.5 not being supported by Apple anymore) you haven't installed `deken` there.
-So you simply transfer the "my_external" directory to your linux machine, where you run `deken package my_external` and it will magically create the `my_external-v3.14-(Darwin-i386-32)(Darwin-x86_64-32)-externals.tgz` file for you, ready to be uploaded.
+So you simply transfer the "my_external" directory to your Linux machine, where you run `deken package my_external` and it will magically create the `my_external-v3.14-(Darwin-i386-32)(Darwin-x86_64-32)-externals.tgz` file for you, ready to be uploaded.